friesalafrancais/TryHackMe-Walkthroughs/Easy/RootMe.md

 ![image](https://user-images.githubusercontent.com/115602464/197358826-e05c7b29-35f3-4919-a343-851562504429.png)

 Python has the SUID/GUID permissions set.
-This pops out because having root access to python on the system opens up a lot of possibilities.
+This stands out due to python being extremely versatile, especially with root level access.

 ## -Find a form to escalate your privileges.
 <sub>Hint: Search for gtfobins</sub>